-The Bay of Gijón, where you find the San Lorenzo beach, is one of the most beautiful in the north of Spain and definitely the most visited.
+The Bay of Gijón, where you will find the San Lorenzo beach, is one of the most beautiful in the north of Spain and definitely the most visited.

 San Lorenzo is a long urban beach (1.5km long) surrounded by a wide promenade and a string of hotels, bars, restaurants and shops.

-If you would like to enjoy the sea, Asturian gastronomy, culture and also the night life then Gijón with its beaches is the perfect spot to spend your vacation in Asturias – our app AsturPlaya can take you to each and every one of them, download it now!
+If you would like to enjoy the sea, Asturian gastronomy, its culture and also the night life then Gijón with its beaches is the perfect spot to spend your vacation in Asturias – our beach app AsturPlaya can take you to each and every one of them, download it now!

-Some extra info about San Lorenzo
+Some extra info about San Lorenzo beach

 People who like practicing all kinds of sports will be enchanted by this beach, you can practice here: volleyball, beach football, surf, kayak, windsurf, etc. On the promenade there is a tourist information office that will give you all the info you need to know about Gijón and San Lorenzo (they speak English).